egmontr/EgiGeoZoneBT/README.md

 Thanks to all my loyal users worldwide.

-TODO:
+**TODO:**
 - Migrate to Android 8+ changes like
--- Broadcasts, alarms ...
+  - Broadcasts, alarms ...
 - Migrate GCM to Firebase

+For Bluetooth zones please also read this: http://www.davidgyoungtech.com/2017/08/07/beacon-detection-with-android-8